Environmentally Endangered Lands Program Advisory Committees

 Established in 1990, the SMC serves as an expert scientific advisory committee to the Board and to EEL Staff on all issues involving the acquisition and management of environmentally endangered lands within the EEL Program protected area network.
 The SMC reviews all parcels nominated for public acquisition and makes recommendations to the Board based on scientific criteria as established by the EEL Program Land Acquisition Manual (LAM).
 The SMC works directly with the EEL Program Manager, each regional sanctuary manager and other Citizens Advisory Committees to approve the management plans for EEL sanctuaries.
 Meets monthly.

-Membership consists of eight individuals who will serve for a minimum term of two years.
-The qualifications of all applicants or nominees responding to a call by the County Commissioners for EEL Selection and Management Committee volunteers shall be reviewed by a Qualifying Committee consisting of the EEL Program Manager, the Chairman of the Procedures Committee (or their designee), and the Director of Human Resources (or their designee).
+Membership consists of ten (10) individuals who will serve for a minimum term of two years.
+The qualifications of all applicants for EEL Selection and Management Committee volunteers shall be reviewed by a Qualifying Committee consisting of the EEL Program Manager, the Chairman of the Procedures Committee (or their designee), and the Director of Human Resources (or their designee).
+Three of the seats on the Selection and Management Committee are designated for a PC Member, REAC Member, and an appointee recommended by the Tourist Development Council (TDC).

-The Qualifying Committee will present the list of all applicants / nominees to the Procedures Committee including identification of those applicants / nominees that have been determined by the Qualifying Commttee to be qualified.
+The Qualifying Committee will present the list of all applicants/nominees to the Procedures Committee including identification of those applicants/nominees that have been determined by the Qualifying Committee to be qualified.
 The qualified applicants will be identified by their initial ranking.

 Recreation and Education Advisory Committee (REAC)

-Established in 2005, the primary function of this group is to serve as an advisory committee to the SMC and EEL Staff by providing recommendations for public access, passive recreation and environmental education on EEL managed conservation lands.
+Established in 2005, the primary function of this group is to serve as an advisory committee to the SMC and EEL Staff by providing recommendations for public access, passive recreation, and environmental education on EEL managed conservation lands.
 Meets monthly, or on an as needed basis.
-Term expires in one year, or with the term of the commissioner making the appointment, whichever comes first.
+Members serve a minimum of two years.

-The structure of the Recreation and Education Advisory Board will be composed of eleven (11) citizens:
+The structure of the Recreation and Education Advisory Board will be composed of eight (8) citizens:

 - One voting seat on the committee will be specifically designated for an appointee recommended by the Tourist Development Council (TDC) or the Economic Development Commission (EDC) for the purposes of promoting opportunities for eco-tourism on the EEL managed nature sanctuary network.